 Directed by Karl Hartl

 This epic German science fiction classic has long been a prime wanna-see item; all we saw previously was a terrible-quality copy of its English-language version.
 The Murnau Foundation’s restoration is terrific in all departments.
-Although not a world-shattering film like Metropolis, it’s an extremely impressive production.
-The designs, and cinematography and especially the sets are eye-opening.
+Although not a world-shattering film like Metropolis, it’s an impressive production.
+The designs, cinematography and especially the sets are eye-opening.

 Kino gives us both the German-language original F.P.
 1 Doesn’t Answer and its concurrently-filmed English export version, Secrets of F.P.
-1. They were produced just before Hitler came to power, so are still technically ‘Weimar’ era pictures.
-In 2016 Kino and the Murnau Stiftung> gave us the other German sci-fi classic of the early talkie period, Gold, also by director Karl Hartl and also starring Hans Albers.
+1. They were produced just before Hitler came to power, so are still technically Weimar era pictures.
+In 2016 Kino and the Murnau Stiftung gave us the other German sci-fi classic of the early talkie period, Gold, also by director Karl Hartl and also starring Hans Albers.
 Made in 1934, it’s a Nazi-controlled production, with a more propagandistic bias.

-The futuristic gimmick seen here is an artificial island-airport positioned at a mid-Atlantic crossroads between Europe, the U.S., South America and Africa.
+The futuristic gimmick here is an artificial island-airport positioned at a mid-Atlantic crossroads between Europe, the U.S., South America and Africa.
 It will serve as a midway refueling stop — flying non-stop across the ocean was still risky business in 1932.
 The idea was briefly given seriously consideration; it might actually have come to pass, had engineers not felt that airplanes would soon have more range and be more reliable.
 And who wants to haul all that aviation fuel out into the ocean?

 Screenwriter Kurt Siodmak is of course Curt Siodmak, who would emigrate to America, work on a number of Universal horror films (The Wolf Man, The Invisible Man Returns, etc.) and author the frequently-adapted science fiction novel Donovan’s Brain.
 His co-scenarist Walter Reisch also made the jump to Hollywood, and wrote or co-wrote many favorite entertainments: Ninotchka, Gaslight, Titanic ’53, Journey to the Center of the Earth.
 Promoted as a futuristic thriller, F.P.
 1 Doesn’t Answer has more the feeling of an ’empire building’ yarn.
 The footloose and impulsive showboat aviator Flieger Ellissen (matinee idol Hans Albers) wants to promote his buddy Droste (Paul Hartmann), so he fakes a crime to bring attention to Droste’s revolutionary Floating Platform.
-The designs have been languishing unread at the Lennartz Shipyard because the two Lennartz brothers would rather gamble at casinos.
+The designs have been languishing unread at the Lennartz Shipyard because the Lennartz brothers would rather gamble at casinos.
 Their sister (and co-owner) Claire (Sybille Schmitz) has more vision.
 With publicity from Ellissen’s reporter-photographer buddy Johnny (Peter Lorre), Droste’s plans are enthusiastically adopted.
-Claire is overjoyed that her company will be building the futuristic Flugplatform and dismayed when the handsome Flieger ignores her overtures and runs away to pursue another aviation stunt, a round-the-world flight.
+Claire is overjoyed that her company will be building the futuristic Flugplatform but dismayed when the handsome Flieger ignores her overtures and runs away to pursue another aviation stunt, a round-the-world flight.

 The enormous artificial island is built, even though its engineer (and Captain) Droste worries about possible sabotage from unnamed competitors.
 With Ellissen out of the picture, Claire and Droste grow close — she identifies with his more responsible ambitions.
 Two years later Flieger Ellissen has resurfaced, a poor and broken man who says he’ll never fly again.
 The magnificent F.P.
 1 is finished.
-Depite its top-secret status, newshound Johnny has become part of the crew, so as to be the first to document its triumph.
+Depite its top-secret status, newshound Johnny has stowed away as part of the crew, so as to be the first to document its triumph.

 Before any planes can land the feared sabotage strike occurs.
 Back in Germany, Claire and her brothers listen over the wireless to Droste’s gunfight with the lone saboteur.
 Then the line goes dead: F.P.
 1 doesn’t answer!
-Claire knows that only Flieger Ellissen is qualified to fly her to the Platform, and to shake him from his depression lets him think she’s still interested in him romantically.
+Claire decides that only Flieger Ellissen is qualified to fly her to the Platform, and to shake him from his depression lets him think she’s still interested in him romantically.
 They locate the Platform only to find a complete disaster.
 The crew has been gassed and is unconscious.
-The Platform is sinking — the seawater valves have been set open.
-The situation looks hopeless — there’s no way of summoning help, and no fuel oil for the motors that close the sea valves.
+The Platform is sinking — the seawater valves have been opened.
+The situation looks hopeless — there’s no way of summoning help, and no fuel oil for the motors that can close the sea valves.
 Droste is wounded, and the reawakened crew is near mutiny!